Cicis: Beyond Pizza deploys Yext to grow organics search and increase foot traffic

 Cicis uses the Yext Knowledge Engine to manage the public facts about its brand.
 The Yext Knowledge Engine enables brands like Cicis to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 “Ever since we got Pages and Listings up and running, we have been able to grow organic search,” states Kwong.
-“Right now we are at 75% of mobile traffic coming in.
+“Right now we have 75% of mobile traffic coming in.
 Much of that can be attributed to the digital knowledge focus that we have been placing on our restaurants in the past year.
-Thanks to Yext, we are spending significantly less time doing optimization now.”
+Thanks to Yext, we are spending significantly less time doing optimisation now.”

 Since launching with Yext, Cicis’ digital a has greatly improved.
 Now with over 20,000 listings, the company has increased its overall listings presence by 34%.
 The company has corrected 14,000+ addresses and 60,000+ restaurant names.
 Kwong’s team has also updated 82,000+ business descriptions and 207,000+ logos and photos.